JuliaLang/julia/doc/stdlib/base.rst

    Construct an array with the same binary data as the given array, but with the specified element type

-.. function:: rand(dims)

-   Create a random array with Float64 random values in (0,1)

-.. function:: randf(dims)

-   Create a random array with Float32 random values in (0,1)

 .. function:: eye(n)

    n-by-n identity matrix